Mensural notation: Clefs

 Clefs originally bore shapes more or less closely resembling the letter they represented, but came to develop more ornamental shapes over time.
 In the F-clef, the two arms of the "F" were changed into two dots sitting to the right of a vertical stem.
 All three elements could be further modified; in particular, they were often styled as if they were note heads.
 The C-clef remained a simple, often square, "C"-like shape in most manuscripts, but its arms tended to become hollow rectangles or rhomboids in later manuscripts and especially in music prints of the 16th century.
 The G-clef developed a curved ornamental swash typically attached to the top of the letter, which ultimately evolved into the loop shape of the modern form.

 Accidentals

+In Medieval and Renaissance music accidentals were often not written but left to the performer to infer according to the rules of counterpoint and musica ficta.
+Explicit sharps and flats apply to immediate repetitions of the pitch (there being of course no barlines) and are cancelled by rests as well as intervening notes.
+They may also be cancelled by contrary signs instead of naturals.